ponzu-cms/docs/src/CLI/General-Usage.md

 ### add, a

-Downloads an addon to GOPATH/src and copys it to the current Ponzu project's `/addons` directory.
+Downloads an addon to GOPATH/src and copies it to the current Ponzu project's `/addons` directory.

 Example: